 Colyer gets up every morning at 4 a.m. to write.
 Using that early morning method, his next three novels, DIAS, Maranther’s Deception, and Channeling Biker Bob took less than a year each to finish.
 His philosophy is simple; “If I average writing a single page a day, in less than a year I’ll have a finished manuscript.”

-To date, Nik Colyer has completed fourteen novels and two screen plays.
-Although his work is fictional, Nik draws from his early experiences of riding Harley’s, as well as his subsequent thirty-five year transformation into integrated masculinity.
+To date, Nik Colyer has completed twenty novels, three screen plays two books of poetry and one travelogue.
+Although most of his work is fictional, Nik draws from his early experiences of riding Harley’s, as well as his subsequent thirty-five year transformation into integrated masculinity.
 His unending curiosity about the relational dance between men and women adds humor and quirkiness to the content of his writing.
-Finding equilibrium between the tough biker, while staying close to authentic masculine feeling, is a theme throughout the four-part Channeling Biker Bob series.
+Finding equilibrium between the tough biker, while staying close to authentic masculine feeling, is a theme throughout much of his writing, especially in the Channeling Biker Bob series.

 Although writing novels is his first love, he and his wife Barbara continue their romance with sculpture through the process of making gold and silver jewelry.